adeyblue/ManAboutTheHouseEdits/index.md

 ## 10:46
 George: Ah, great days them you know, the blitz.

 > George: Krauts throwing everthing they had against us.
 One man stading between us and the jackboot of the hun.
 One man keeping us going.
 I don't know how we would've managed withot Tommy Handley.
 > Chrissy: But the Germans ae our friends now, aren't they?
 > George: No, they're Nazi's the lot of them.
 Mind you we thrashed them twice [laughs] We can do that again

 Robin: So how long would it take to brick up the stairs?

 ## 15:04

 Robin: You know Jo and Chrissy, and this is Mr and Mrs Roper
 Franz: Hi

-> George: [does Hitler salute] Hi
+> George: [does Hitler salute] Hi, er

 George: Hello